Surjectivity of differential operators and linear topological invariants for spaces of zero solutions: Conditions for -convexity

 \begin{theorem} Let $P\in\C[X_1,\ldots,X_n]$ be a polynomial which acts along a subspace $W\subseteq\R^n$ and is elliptic as a polynomial on $W$.
-Then, for an open subset $X\subseteq\R^n$ the following are equivalent. \begin{itemize} \item[i)] $X$ is $P$-convex for supports. \item[ii)] $X$ is $P$-convex for singular supports. \item[iii)] $d_X$ satisfies the minimum principle in $x+W$ for every $x\in\R^n$. \end{itemize} \end{theorem}
+Then, for an open subset $X\subseteq\R^n$ the following are equivalent. \begin{itemize} \item[i)] $X$ is $P$-convex for supports. \item[ii)] $X$ is $P$-convex for singular supports. \item[iii)] $d_X$ satisfies the minimum principle in $x+W$ for every $x\in\R^n$. \end{itemize} In particular, $P(D)$ is surjective on $C^\infty(X)$ if and only if $P(D)$ is surjective on $\mathscr{D}'(X)$. \end{theorem}

 \begin{proof} That i) and iii) are equivalent is \cite[Theorem 10.8.5]{Hoermander} while the equivalence of ii) and iii) follows from Corollary \ref{flat singular} and Lemma \ref{elliptic zeros}. \end{proof}